JuliaStellarDynamics/LinearResponse.jl/README.md

 The resulting plot will be created with the name `examples/PlummerE/ROIdeterminant.png`.

 ![`Plummer ROI demonstration`](examples/PlummerE/ROIdeterminant.png)
+In this image and test, we are highlighting two key results:

+1. **Measurement of an unstable mode**, which is the pole located at $\omega=0.0+0.043i$.
+This mode location is verified against $N$-body simulations in [Petersen et al. (2024)](https://ui.adsabs.harvard.edu/abs/2023arXiv231110630P/abstract).

+2. **False poles in the lower half-plane**.
+All poles in the lower half-plane for this model are false poles owing to approximation of the function for linear response.
+We include them in this example as a caution against interpreting poles without validating via convergence tests.

 An extension of this script, where the growth rate is computed for a range of radial anisotropy parameters, is Figure 1 in [Petersen et al. (2024)](https://ui.adsabs.harvard.edu/abs/2023arXiv231110630P/abstract).